Centre for Applied Nonviolent Action and Strategies: Teachings

 As part of the planning process, CANVAS teaches activists to identify "pillars of support" – institutions or organisations such as the police, the army, organised religion and the educational establishment – to be won over.
-"It is crucial for nonviolent movements to pull people out of the pillars of support like the police or military, rather than push people inside these pillars and appear threatening or aggressive to them," Popovic was quoted as saying in an article published in Sojourners Magazine in May 2011.
+"It is crucial for nonviolent movements to pull people out of the pillars of support like the police or military, rather than push people inside these pillars and appear threatening or aggressive to them," Popović was quoted as saying in an article published in Sojourners Magazine in May 2011.
 To disarm the police in Serbia, Otpor! deployed such tactics as delivering cookies and flowers to police stations.

 CANVAS also views the creation of a strong brand with the potential to attract widespread support as key to a movement's success.
 Slogans, songs and identity symbols – such as Otpor!'s clenched fist - all play an important role in this regard.
 Together with clear articulation of a movement's aims, CANVAS's teachings cover topics including nonviolent movements' group identity, clear communication strategies with its target audiences and the development of solidarity among its activists in case they are arrested, detained or fired from their work.
 An important part of the curriculum is focused on how movements facing oppression can overcome fear and its adverse effects on people's morale and build enthusiasm.

 For CANVAS, special attention should be given to developing movements' nonviolent discipline as "a single act of violence can destroy the credibility of a nonviolent movement".
 Accordingly, it teaches its students in techniques to avoid violence and how to face violence, particularly from the police and security forces.

 Methods for knowledge transfer

 CANVAS disseminates its knowledge through a variety of media, including workshops, books, DVDs and specialised courses.
 Its workshops have reportedly been attended by over 1,000 people from 37 countries.

 In 2007, CANVAS published its book for students, "Canvas Core Curriculum: A Guide To Effective Nonviolent Struggle."
 It has also published a handbook manual for activists entitled "Non-Violent Struggle – 50 Crucial Points", which has been translated into Spanish, French, Serbian, Arabic and Persian.
 The publication has been downloaded some 20,000 times in the Middle East, mostly by Iranians.
 CANVAS has also released an education film, "Bringing Down a Dictator."
 CANVAS curriculum is easily adaptable and is designed to be taken anywhere.

 In January 2008, CANVAS started a joint graduate program at University of Belgrade's Faculty of Political Science named Strategies and Methods of Nonviolent Social Change.
 The certified course is based on CANVAS' core curriculum.
 CANVAS members regularly teach and present an academic version of their Core Curriculum and hold workshops on strategy and organization of nonviolent struggle at variety of educational institutions worldwide, including: John F. Kennedy School of Government, Harvard University; SAIS Center for Transatlantic Relations, Johns Hopkins University; School of International and Public Affairs, Columbia University (SIPA); and Georgetown University.

-For the 2011–12 school year, CANVAS Executive Director Srdja Popovic was a visiting scholar at Harriman Institute, within the SIPA.
+For the 2011–12 school year, CANVAS Executive Director Srdja Popović was a visiting scholar at Harriman Institute, within the SIPA.